jamstruth/async-ad-media-lights-sync/README.md

-# Media Player Lights Sync
+# Async Media Player Lights Sync

 _AppDaemon App that synchronizes the color of RGB lights with the thumbnail of a media player in Home Assistant._